-PA Turnpike Commission approves 5% toll increase for 2023
+PA Turnpike Commission Approves 5% Toll Increase for 2023

-HARRISBURG — The Pennsylvania Turnpike Commission on Tuesday approved a 5% toll increase for 2023 for all E-ZPass and Toll By Plate customers.
+HARRISBURG — The Pennsylvania Turnpike Commission (PTC) recently approved a 5% toll increase for 2023 for all E-ZPass and Toll By Plate customers.
 The new rates will take effect across the toll-highway system on Jan.
 8, 2023, at 12:01 a.m.

-Because of Tuesday’s action, the most-common toll for a passenger vehicle next year will increase from $1.70 to $1.80 for E-ZPass customers and from $4.10 to $4.40 for Toll By Plate customers.
-The most-common toll for a Class-5 tractor-trailer will increase from $13.70 to $14.40 for E-ZPass and from $28 to $29.40 for Toll By Plate.
+Because of the action, the most-common toll for a passenger vehicle next year will increase from $1.70 to $1.80 for E-ZPass customers and from $4.10 to $4.40 for Toll By Plate customers.
+The most-common toll for a Class-5 tractor trailer will increase from $13.70 to $14.40 for E-ZPass and from $28 to $29.40 for Toll By Plate.
 After the increase is applied, E-ZPass and Toll By Plate rates for passenger and commercial vehicles will round up to the next dime.

 “The PTC has been forced to increase tolls annually through the foreseeable future to meets its financial obligations under Act 44 of 2007, said PTC CEO Mark Compton.
 “It’s worth noting that, even with these ongoing annual increases, our per-mile toll rate continues to be below the midline compared with rates of other U.S. tolling agencies.”